Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 ## Knowledge Management

 Whenever people collaborate, there quickly is the need to document knowledge somewhere so that the team becomes more independent of single team members and their know-how.
-Proper knowledge management let’s you bring new team members on board quickly.
-It also helps to avoid constantly interrupting the people with the knowledge if the answers to such frequently asked questions are documented where everyone can find them quickly.
+Proper knowledge management lets you bring new team members onboard quickly.
+It also helps to avoid constantly interrupting the knowledgeable people if the answers to such frequently asked questions are documented where everyone can find them quickly.

 Tools that are both a real joy to use and affordable, are hard to find.
 Here are two that I can recommend:

 ### [BookStack](https://www.bookstackapp.com/)

-I really like BookStack because of its **well designed interface and ease of use**.
+I like BookStack because of its ** well-designed interface and ease of use**.
 It’s rather modest in terms of system requirements as it doesn’t require a lot of hardware resources.
-Also: It’s **open source software, available for free** (as in no license fees).
+Also: It’s **open-source software, available for free** (as in no license fees).

 {{<figure src="bb60e3e4-3b05-4ec1-836a-eb286d0c4eb0" transformation="full">}}Screenshot of the bookstackapp.com website, November 2018{{</figure>}}

-On the downside: This Wiki software needs to be **installed and run on one’s own server**.
+On the downside: This Wiki software needs to be **installed and run on one’s server**.
 My previous article on [IT infrastructure for start-ups](/articles/tools-for-the-smart-start-up-in-2018-1/) lists a few ideas for low-cost yet powerful IT infrastructure.
 BookStack can be installed in various ways on such infrastructure as detailed [in their documentation](https://www.bookstackapp.com/docs/admin/installation/).
 Running this software hence needs administration by someone on your team—so strictly speaking, using this service still comes at a cost.
-The good news is that the software is available as [Docker image](https://www.bookstackapp.com/docs/admin/installation/#docker) which really reduces the amount of maintenance and administration required.
+The good news is that the software is available as [Docker image](https://www.bookstackapp.com/docs/admin/installation/#docker) which reduces the amount of maintenance and administration required.

 ### [Confluence](https://www.atlassian.com/software/confluence/)

 Probably **even better designed and more feature-rich** is Confluence by Atlassian.
 It too produces great looking documentation and is backed by one of the world’s largest developers of collaboration software.
-Integration of Confluence into other [Atlassian products](https://www.atlassian.com/software/) like Trello, Jira, Bitbucket etc. is, of course, easy.
+Integration of Confluence into other [Atlassian products](https://www.atlassian.com/software/) like Trello, Jira, Bitbucket, etc. is, of course, easy.

 {{<figure src="3483291c-8353-4583-b388-e0b67277934d" transformation="full">}}Screenshot of the atlassian.com website, November 2018{{</figure>}}

 In contrary to BookStack, Confluence comes with a price tag for the license.
-The **software is offered as a service** (“Cloud”, meaning that Atlassian is running and maintaining the software on their infrastructure) or **as download for self-hosting** (meaning that you install, run and maintain the software on your own infrastructure).
+The **software is offered as a service** (“Cloud”, meaning that Atlassian is running and maintaining the software on their infrastructure) or **as a download for self-hosting** (meaning that you install, run and maintain the software on your infrastructure).
 The software requires more (virtual) hardware resources than BookStack but is available as [Docker image](https://hub.docker.com/r/atlassian/confluence-server/), too.

 When choosing the <abbr title="Software as a Service">SaaS</abbr> version, Atlassian asks USD10 per month total for the first ten users.
 The self-hosted version is even more affordable; a license for up to ten users costs a one-time total fee of USD10.
-These prices for such high quality software including vendor support are a steal, if you ask me.
+These prices for such high-quality software including vendor support are a steal if you ask me.

 A **word of caution** however: If your start-up grows beyond the threshold of ten users, costs for Confluence grow significantly.
 The Atlassian-operated service then costs USD5 per user per month—resulting in an increase from USD10 per month for ten users to USD55 for eleven users.
 Growing to eleven users for the self-hosted version makes a huge difference, too: Instead of the one-time USD10 payment for ten users, Atlassian asks you to pay once USD1,900. **The eleventh user is quite expensive!**